KogaraDigital/BorkScanner/README.md

 BorkScanner is a fast, multi-threaded CLI tool for scanning video files for corruption using FFmpeg.
 It supports full or quick scans, concurrent processing, and outputs detailed logs of any errors found.

-Currently only for Linux, Windows version in progress.
+Currently only for Linux, Windows version coming soon.

 ---